metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

 # BUGS AND LIMITATIONS

-No bugs have been reported.
+Prior to version 1.11, `xml()` and `save()` encoded "unsafe characters" as per the default in [HTML::Entities](https://metacpan.org/pod/HTML%3A%3AEntities) which resulted in erroneous codes for some multi-byte unicode characters.
+The current default is to only encode a short list of characters -- see `xml()` above.
+This change is motivated by the now prevalent use of unicode as the default encoding in many applications that read XML markup and \*.gpx files.

-Please report any bugs or feature requests to `bug-geo-gpx@rt.cpan.org`, or through the web interface at [http://rt.cpan.org](http://rt.cpan.org).
+Please report any bugs or feature requests on the github project page.
+Alternatively, you may submit them to `bug-geo-gpx@rt.cpan.org` or through the web interface at [http://rt.cpan.org](http://rt.cpan.org).

 # AUTHOR